jonnor/sensorblock/doc/braindump.md

 * Touch.
 Can be done in uC SW, using a piece of chassis as plates.
 Dedicated circuit= ?
 USD
 * Motion.
 PIR= 5 USD
 * Sound.
 SPL= ?
 USD, audio-recording= ?
+* RFID.
+Tag= 1/2 USD?, reader= ?
+USD
 * Pressure?
 * Weight?

-Radiocomm
+Communication
 -----------
+Devices should be able to communicate directly with eachother, to collaborate as equals on tasks.
+But, it should also be possible for them to take part in a centrally controlled network, and act as a slave of a host.

 * IR receive.
 TSOP382/TSOP85/SEN-00241.
 1/2 - 2 USD
 * 433Mhz.
 * 2.4 Ghz.
-NRF24+, BT classic, BT low-energy
+NRF24+, BT classic, BT 4.0/low-energy?

 Want to communicate with:
 * Keyboards/mice.